The UEFA CFCB settlement agreement: what it is, what it commits you to and why it is not a get-out

 What a settlement agreement is: the basic structure

-The UEFA CFCB settlement agreement is a specific legal instrument within the Club Licensing and Financial Sustainability framework.
-It is available to clubs that have committed a significant breach of either the Football Earnings Rule or the Squad Cost Rule and are seeking a structured resolution rather than a contested CFCB proceeding.
+The UEFA CFCB settlement agreement is a specific compliance instrument within the Club Licensing and Financial Sustainability framework.
+It is available where UEFA considers a structured resolution appropriate following non-compliance with UEFA’s Club Licensing and Financial Sustainability requirements.

 Intermediate targets: what they are and how they are assessed